The 1975's New Album: Title, Release Date, Tracklist, Rumours And Everything We Know So Far

-Speaking on the release day of their lead single, they confirmed the first of the two releases, titled 'A Brief Inquiry Into Online Relationships' will be released in October, with the follow up album 'Notes On A Conditional Form' to be released spring 2019.
+Speaking on the release day of their lead single, they confirmed the first of the two releases, titled 'A Brief Inquiry Into Online Relationships' will be released in October, but their manager confirmed it has now been pushed back to November.
+The follow up album 'Notes On A Conditional Form' to be released spring 2019.

 What will the album be about?

 Here’s some info I can share....
 There’s a song on MFC’s that’s about Matthews love of The 1975 fandom / fans.
 It’s one of the most emotional things I have ever heard.
 So much love... 🖤— Jamie Oborne (@jamieoborne) November 22, 2017

 In Q magazine back in May, Matty also confirmed that, in terms of subject matter, the band will veer into more "socially informed and kind-of politically motivated pop music".
 He was one of the few popstars who actually spoke out around Trump's election and the Brexit vote, making his position perfectly clear with regular speeches to the audience at shows, encouraging them to be more proactive.

 In an interview with The Guardian, Matty said the album will have a more optimistic and outward looking tone.
 “Everything’s so deconstructed, it stops us having a real connection.
 I think that’s where the purity in this record comes from.
 Because I’m not scared to say how I feel about social issues, to be hopelessly romantic or a bit naive.
 It’s been incredibly real.”
 He also said the record will address his addiction to heroin.